 Is All Online Betting Illegal?

 It absolutely is not.
 Currently, owning and operating an online sports gambling business within the United States is federally illegal unless given permission and licensed by a U.S. state which has passed legislation to permit state-regulated sports betting activities.
 In addition, using a legally sanctioned USA online sports gambling provider that is legally regulated and located outside of US legal jurisdiction is 100% legal.
 The same holds true for licensed USA online casinos, USA online poker sites and USA online bingo halls that operate outside of the United States.
-There is only one state in the country that places a consequence on the act of placing a bet over the internet and that is Washington state.
-We should also mention that the state of Washington has never made it publicly known to ever have arrested or charged anyone with this crime and the type of legal discourse required to monitor this type of internet activity is equivalent to government surveillance.
+There is only a few states in the country that places a consequence on the act of placing a bet over the internet and those are Washington state and Connecticut.
+We should also mention that the state of Washington and Connecticut have never made it publicly known to ever have arrested or charged anyone with this crime and the type of legal discourse required to monitor this type of internet activity is equivalent to government surveillance.